paolosalvatori/azure-functions-private-endpoint-http-trigger/README.md

   nslookup funcapp.azurewebsites.net
   ```

-  The command should return a result as the following:
+  The command should return a result as follows:

   ![Prefix](images/nslookup.png)